Home » Linux Kernel » Core Kernel » How to use Dynamic Debugging using pr_debug in Linux Kernel ?

 Dynamic debugging is a powerful feature in the Linux kernel that allows developers to enable or disable debug messages at runtime.
 This can be particularly useful for diagnosing issues without the need to recompile the kernel.
-One of the most commonly used methods for dynamic debugging in the Linux kernel is through the pr_debug macro.
+One of the most commonly used methods for dynamic debugging in the Linux kernel is through the pr_debug

-What is pr_debug?
+What is pr_debug

-pr_debug is a macro in the Linux kernel that works similarly to printk, which is used for logging messages.
-However, the key difference is that pr_debug messages can be dynamically enabled or disabled without requiring a kernel rebuild.
+messages can be dynamically enabled or disabled without requiring a kernel rebuild.
 This makes it an excellent tool for selectively debugging certain parts of the kernel code.

-Here’s a basic example of how pr_debug works:
+Here’s a basic example of how pr_debug

 #include <linux/kernel.h>